Estimated reading time: 3 minutes, 8 seconds

 - Scratched windows

-The list of examples are endless, the good news is that it even applies to cleaning up the kitchen when you are the last one to use it.
+The list of examples is endless, the good news is that it even applies to cleaning up the kitchen when you are the last one to use it.
 Give it a try I am sure you will be impressed with how you feel about your work, never mind about how others view your work.